dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/primary-video.md

 ## setMinImageReadingInterval

 Set the minimum interval between two barcode decoding processes.
-This property is measured in is milliseconds.
+This property is measured in milliseconds.
 If the previous barcode decoding is finished in `n` milliseconds (`n` < `minImageReadingInterval`), the barcode decoding thread will be paused by `minImageReadingInterval` - `n` milliseconds.

 ```java
 void setMinImageReadingInterval(int interval);